Excess weight is a health risk for anyone, including teenagers

 The cornerstone of good health is a healthy weight.
 This is true for children, teenagers as well as adults.
 Excess weight at any age is considered a health risk.

 Excess weight increases your risk for chronic life-threatening health conditions such as diabetes, heart disease, high cholesterol and high blood pressure.
 It can also shorten your lifespan.
 It is therefore imperative to manage your weight, keeping it within the healthy range, throughout your life.

 Overweight teens not only have to live with health risks and the prospect of being obese in their adult years, but they also must deal with teasing from their peers and social isolation.
-“Bullying related to excess weight can affect a vulnerable teenager’s body image and self-esteem for life,” says Dr Sonali Ganguly, Consultant Endocrinologist, LIFE Centre, Singapore General Hospital (SGH), a member of the SingHealth group.
+“Bullying related to excess weight can affect a vulnerable teenager’s body image and self-esteem for life,” says Dr Sonali Ganguly, Consultant at the LIFE Centre, Singapore General Hospital (SGH), a member of the SingHealth group.

 Overweight teenagers, especially girls, are also highly susceptible to developing eating disorders such as anorexia nervosa, bulimia nervosa and binge eating which carry their own adverse health risks.

 Excess weight in pre-teens is associated with the early onset of sexual maturity in girls and delayed sexual maturity in boys.